pasqal-io/emulators/docs/advanced/hamiltonian.md

 where $H_i$ is the interaction term in the Hamiltonian.
 Values of $\Omega_j$ and $\Delta_j$ respectively represent the amplitude and the detuning of the driving field applied to the qubit $j$.
 Avoiding technical details we will refer to eigenstates of $H$ (and in particular to the ground state) as equilibrium states.

-In the QPU, various kinds of interaction terms can be generated, and EMU-MPS supports the Rydberg interaction term and the XY interaction.
+Although the QPU currently only supports a Rydberg interaction, EMU-MPS supports both the Rydberg interaction term and the XY interaction.

 The Rydberg interaction reads